CloudSlang/docs/tutorial/11_lesson.rst

 Get Started
 -----------

-We'll create a new task to simulate ordering equipment.
+We'll create a new step to simulate ordering equipment.
 Internally it will randomly decide whether a piece of equipment is available or not.
-Then we'll run that task in a loop from the main flow and record the cost of the ordered equipment and which items were unavailable.
-Create a new file named **order.sl** in the **tutorials/hiring** folder to house the new operation we'll write and get the **new_hire.sl** file ready because we'll need to add a task to the main flow.
+Then we'll run that step in a loop from the main flow and record the cost of the ordered equipment and which items were unavailable.
+Create a new file named **order.sl** in the **tutorials/hiring** folder to house the new operation we'll write and get the **new_hire.sl** file ready because we'll need to add a step to the main flow.

 Operation
 ---------